Everything You Need To Know About Third Party Logistics Providers

 Take advantage of favorable rates: The scale of the 3PL provider typically means that they have access to improved shipping costs and other rates.

 These are the three areas that 3PL providers help with the most.
-You can choose to outsource all of these functions to the 3PL company or leverage their infrastructure to complement your own resources.
-Warehousing is particularly attractive to companies as they start to scale up, as you can rapidly run out of space to store inventory.
+You can also choose to outsource all of these functions to the 3PL company or leverage their infrastructure to complement your own resources.
+Warehouse management is particularly attractive to companies as they start to scale up, as you can rapidly run out of space to store inventory.
 Maintaining warehouse space and staff gets expensive, fast, and it's difficult to scale rapidly if you run into huge spikes in demand.

 Distribution and transportation 3PL services involve moving inventory and shipments around.
 This includes shifting inventory between warehouses, picking up inventory at your place of business, and getting orders to your customers.